swapnil604/wildwing-icicle/README.md

 This tool requires a [Parrot Anafi drone](https://www.parrot.com/en/drones/anafi) and its controller, and a laptop running Ubuntu 22.04.4 OS on 86_64 architecture.

 #### Software Requirements
 This tool requires a laptop running Ubuntu 22.04.4 OS with [VLC media player](https://www.videolan.org/) and a text editor, such as nano, emacs, or vi.
-VisualStudio may also be used.
+VisualStudio Code may also be used.

-See [requirements.txt](requirements.txt) for required packages.
+See [requirements.txt](requirements.txt) for required packages. \
-Details on the control software here: [SoftwarePilot](https://github.com/KevynAngueira/SoftwarePilot/)
+Details on the control software here: [SoftwarePilot](https://github.com/KevynAngueira/SoftwarePilot/) \
 Optional: SmartPhone with [FreeFlight 6](https://apps.apple.com/us/app/freeflight-6/id1386165299) app to connect drone and controller.

 ### Step 1: Set-up hardware